Southwest Petroleum University

+Southwest Petroleum University (SWPU; 西南石油大学) is a provincial public university in Chengdu, Sichuan, China.
+It is affiliated with the Province of Sichuan, and co-sponsored by the Ministry of Education of China, Sichuan Provincial Government, China National Petroleum Corporation, China Petroleum & Chemical Corporation, and China National Offshore Oil Corporation.
+The university is part of the Double First-Class Construction.

+The university was founded in 1958.

 Introduction

-Southwest Petroleum University (SWPU), located in suburb of Chengdu City and Nanchong City, was founded in 1958.
+Southwest Petroleum University (SWPU), located in Chengdu City and Nanchong City, was founded in 1958.
 SWPU was originally named Sichuan Petroleum Institute and in 1970, was renamed to Southwest Petroleum Institute.
 It became Southwest Petroleum University (SWPU) after achieving university status in 2005.
 Originally, SWPU was supported and administered by the Ministry of Petroleum Industry and the China National Petroleum Corporation (CNPC).
 Since 2000, the university has been co-administered by both Sichuan Province and CNPC.